OGRECave/blender2ogre/NodeAnimations.md

 ![push-down.png](images/push-down.png)

 ### Path Following with Skeletal Animation
-In order to have an animated character follow a path there are a couple of things to take into account.
+To have an animated character follow a path there are a couple of things to take into account.

 It is very important to parent the animated character armature to an empty object.
 Add the empty object with `Shift-A->Empty->Plain Axes`, then select the armature and afterwards select the empty by pressing `Shift` to have both objects selected in the proper order.
 Press `Ctrl-P` to get the `Parent` menu and select `Object (Keep Transform)`.
-Having the Armature being a child of the empty object allows us to have the path following be independent of the Armature actions.
+Having the Armature being a child of the empty object allows us to have the path following be independent of the Armature's actions.

 The second advantage of having the Armature parented to an empty is that it is possible to control the scale of the animated character without breaking the animations.